prairie-guy/ai_utilities/README.md

 ## Functions
 ### image_download.py
 Downloads a specified number of images (typically limited to 1000) from a specified search engine.
-By default, images are saved to a directory `dataset`
+By default, images are saved to the directory `dataset`

 ```
 usage: image_download(searchtext:str, num_images:int, engine:str='google', gui:bool=False, timeout:float=0.3)
 Select, search, download and save a specified number images using a choice of search engines, currently `google` or `bing`.
-(Downloaded images are checked to be of `jpeg` format.)
+(Downloaded images are checked to be valid `jpeg` files.)

 positional arguments:
   searchtext            Search Image